randhir111/shopify-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-9. ### What are the key differences between Shopify and Shopify Plus, and how do they impact development?
+9. ### What are the key differences between Shopify and Shopify Plus and how do they impact development?
      Shopify Plus offers advanced features like customizable checkout, higher API limits, and dedicated support, which are essential for scaling high-volume stores.
 These features allow for more complex and tailored development solutions, ensuring the platform can grow with the business.

   **[⬆ Back to Top](#table-of-contents)**